MMchad/AcceptQeueue/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple app that takes care of the league of legends queue and champion select automatically.
+A simple app that takes care of the league of legends queue and champion select automatically by moving the mouse cursor and simulating keyboard inputs.
 For runes and summoner spells u can pair it with something like the [Porofessor](https://porofessor.gg/download) app.

 <p align="right">(<a href="#top">back to top</a>)</p>